theodorhansson/ZYYX-Cura-Printer-Profiles/README.md

 # ZYYX profiles for CURA
 ## We've been trying to reach you regarding your printer's extended warranty

 These profiles were developed (with permission) from ZYYX's own profiles for CURA and Simplify3D.
-Awaiting merge, these can be installed to your own computer using the instructions below.
+Awaiting merge with CURA, these can be installed to your own computer using the instructions below.
+Our profiles provide support for the following printers along with their associated nozzles:

+* ZYYX+
+* ZYYX Pro
+* ZYYX Pro II

 ## Installation
 ### Windows

 1. Install CURA using the installer from their site.